Eyra-is/Eyra/README.md

 ## Installation

 Currently, the Eyra backend has to be run on Linux.
-Systems we've used are mainly **Debian 8** and to a lesser degree **Ubuntu 14.04**.
+Systems we've used are mainly **Debian 8** and to a lesser degree, **Ubuntu 14.04**.

 The recording devices themselves (phones, laptops, anything with a compatible browser) can use Chrome or Firefox.
 However, when using phones, we recommend using our Android app (located in `AndroidApp`).
 It bypasses a nasty bug we discovered where audio recorded through a phone's browser is 48kHz, but the data in it appears to be limited to 16kHz.